 Am I Allowed to Have Pets?

 Yes!
-As long as it’s not stated anywhere in your lease, you are allowed your furry companions.
+You are allowed your furry companions.
 Even if your lease agreement states no pets, you can’t be evicted for having a pet as long as they aren’t causing a problem or are inherently dangerous.
 So train your dragons to be vegetarians and you’re all set.

 Are Landlords Allowed to Increase My Rent?

 Who’s Responsible for Repair and Upkeep of My Home?